HELP FOR FAMILY MEMBERS

 One of NAMI’s signature programs is Family-to-Family.
 The NAMI Family-to-Family Education Class is an 8-week course for family members and caregivers of individuals with mental illnesses.
 The course is taught by trained family members with the instruction and course materials offered at NO COST to class participants.

 The highly-structured Family-to-Family curriculum educates caregivers and family members about various mental illnesses, treatments and medications, and rehabilitation.
 Participants learn self-care, problem-solving skills, and communications skills, which can later be taught to the entire family unit.
 Many graduates of the program called it “life-changing” as they develop friendships with others in similar situations.

 The Family-to-Family program also allows participants to safely express their questions and concerns for their family member’s mental health by offering a comforting as well as empathetic environment.
 NAMI's goals and objectives for the program are to strengthen the family through communication, empathy, and understanding.

-The Family-to-Family program is evidenced-based, which is the highest rating that an educational course can achieve in terms of sustainability of improving the quality of life for the individual and family members.
+The Family-to-Family program is evidenced-based, which is the highest rating that SAMHSA gives to an educational course.
+Family-to-Family achieves a lasting improvement in the quality of life for the individual and family members.

 NAMI Basics Classes

 NAMI Basics is a free, 6-session education program for parents, guardians and other family who provide care for youth (age 22 or younger) who are experiencing mental health symptoms.
 NAMI Basics is offered in a group setting so you can connect with other people in person.

 You'll learn the facts about mental health conditions and how best to support your child at home, at school and when they're getting medical care.
 Last year, 99% of participants told us they would recommend the program to other parents.

 The course is taught by a trained team with lived experience—they know what you're going through because they've been there.
 The 6-session program provides strategies for taking care of your child and learning the ropes of recovery.